Hot weather. Hot dog. Two things that should never go together.

 | Works well in humidity | Often poorly | Yes |

-| Leash compatible | Rare or weak | Yes |
+| Leash compatible | Rare or weak | Yes, built in clip |

-| Wet fur & smell | Common | None |
+| Wet fur & smell | Yes | None |

 | Apartment friendly | Low | High |